Viasat/hotcidr/README.md

 This will cause this single, specific rule to be removed 1 day after it was committed.

-Here is an example of the second kind of expiration.
+Here is an example of the second kind of expiration:

 ```
 expirations.yaml